JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 The perturbation in my mind, in regard to thinking about it, being truly dreadful after my lady had gone away, I applied the remedy which I have never yet found to fail me in cases of doubt and emergency.
-I smoked a pipe and took a turn at ROBINSON CRUSOE.
+I smoked a pipe and took a turn at _Robinson Crusoe_.
 Before I had occupied myself with that extraordinary book five minutes, I came on a comforting bit (page one hundred and fifty-eight), as follows: “To-day we love, what to-morrow we hate.”
 I saw my way clear directly.
-To-day I was all for continuing to be farm-bailiff; to-morrow, on the authority of ROBINSON CRUSOE, I should be all the other way.
+To-day I was all for continuing to be farm-bailiff; to-morrow, on the authority of _Robinson_ _Crusoe_, I should be all the other way.
 Take myself to-morrow while in to-morrow’s humour, and the thing was done.
 My mind being relieved in this manner, I went to sleep that night in the character of Lady Verinder’s farm bailiff, and I woke up the next morning in the character of Lady Verinder’s house-steward.
-All quite comfortable, and all through ROBINSON CRUSOE!
+All quite comfortable, and all through _Robinson Crusoe_!

 My daughter Penelope has just looked over my shoulder to see what I have done so far.
 She remarks that it is beautifully written, and every word